Elixir Energy

 Neil Young - Managing Director and Chief Executive Officer

 Neil Young was appointed to the board of Elixir on December 14, 2018, as its chief executive officer.
 Young has more than 20 years of experience in senior management positions in the upstream and downstream parts of the energy sector, focusing on business development, new ventures, gas marketing and general commercial functions.
 He has worked for a range of companies in the UK and Australia, including EY, Tarong Energy and Santos.
-Young founded Golden Horde Ltd in 2011 with a view to exploring gas on the Chinese border in Mongolia.
+Young founded Golden Horde Ltd in 2011 to explore gas on the Chinese border in Mongolia.
 He has also developed various new ventures in other countries including Kazakhstan, Japan and the USA.
 Young has an M.A.
 (Hons) joint degree in economics/politics from the University of Edinburgh.

 Stephen Kelemen - Non-executive Director

 Stephen Kelemen was appointed as the non-executive director of the company on May 6, 2019.
 Kelemen led Santos’ coal seam gas (CSG) team from its inception in 2004 and drove the growth in this area that allowed Santos to become one of Australia’s leading CSG companies.
-An engineering graduate from Adelaide University, Kelemen served Santos for 38 years in multiple technical and leadership roles.

 Anna Sloboda - Non-executive Director